ElemeFE/element/examples/docs/en-US/message-box.md

     methods: {
       open4() {
         this.$msgbox({
-          title: 'message',
+          title: 'Message',
-          message: 'this is a piece of content',
+          message: 'This is a message',
           showCancelButton: true
         }).then(action => {
           this.$message({